dashingsoft/pyarmor/docs/questions.rst

 Segment fault
 -------------

-In the following cases, obfuscated scripts will crash
+In the following cases, obfuscated scripts may crash

-* Running obfuscated script by the debug version Python
+* Running obfuscated script by debug version Python
-* Obfuscating scripts by Python 2.6 but running the obfuscated scripts by Python 2.7
+* Obfuscating scripts by Python X.Y but running the obfuscated scripts by different Python version M.N
+* Running the scripts in different platform but obfuscate them without option ``--platform``

+  - Docker, it's Alpine Linux, in PyArmor, the platform name is `musl.x86_64`, not `linux.x86_64`
+  - In Windows, 32-bit Windows is different from 64-bit Windows
+  - In 64-bit Windows, 32-bit Python is different from 64-bit Python

+* Read ``co_code`` or other attributes of the obfuscated code object by any way, some third packages may analysis the byte code to do something.
+* In MacOS, the core library of pyarmor is linked to standard system Python, for others, use ``install_name_tool`` to change ``rpath`` to adapt this machine.

-After PyArmor 5.5.0, some machines may be crashed because of advanced mode.
+For PyArmor 5.5.0 ~ 6.6.0, some machines may be crashed because of advanced mode.
 A quick workaround is to disable advanced mode by editing the file :file:`pytransform.py` which locates in the installed path of ``pyarmor`` , in the function ``_load_library``, uncomment about line 202.
 The final code looks like this::